LanGreyfox/ConnectionChecker/README.md

-# ConnectionChecker v.0.0.1
+# ConnectionChecker v0.0.1

 Simple JavaFX Application which tests your internet connectivity.
 JDK 8 is required.

-What doas it do?
+What does it do?

 1. Ping http://www.google.at each second.
 2. Create a dayli protocoll of ping results. (app.txt, app_date.txt, ...)